-Polycythemia vera (PV) is a rare, chronic form of blood cancer.
-While there’s no cure, PV can be controlled through treatment and you can live with the disease for many years.
+Polycythemia vera (PV) is a rare blood cancer.
+While no cure exists for PV, it can be controlled through treatment, and you can live with the disease for many years.

-PV is a mutation or abnormality in the stem cells in your bone marrow.
-It makes your blood thicken by producing too many red blood cells that may block blood flow to the rest of the body.
+PV is caused by a mutation or abnormality in the genes of the stem cells in your bone marrow.
+PV thickens your blood by producing too many red blood cells, which can block blood flow to organs and tissues.

-PV is found mostly in older individuals, and it rarely targets anyone under the age of 20.
+PV is found mostly in older adults.
+It rarely occurs in anyone under the age of 20.

-During treatment, you’ll need to be monitored regularly to watch for arterial thrombosis, which is when a blood clot develops in an artery and obstructs the flow of blood to your major organs.
+During treatment, your doctor will need to monitor you regularly to watch for thrombosis.
+This occurs when a blood clot develops in an artery or vein and obstructs the flow of blood to your major organs or tissues.

-The advanced stage of PV is called myelofibrosis.
-At this stage, your bone marrow can no longer produce healthy cells that function properly.
-You and your hematologist (a specialist in blood disorders) may discuss having a bone marrow transplant, but this is often the last treatment option.
+A long-term complication of PV is myelofibrosis.
+This occurs when your bone marrow is scarred and can no longer produce healthy cells that function properly.
+You and your hematologist (a specialist in blood disorders) may discuss having a bone marrow transplant depending on your case.

 PV is rare, so regular monitoring and checkups are important.
 When you’re first diagnosed, you may want to seek out a hematologist from a major medical center.
-These blood specialists will know more about PV, and they may have even cared for someone with the disease.
+These blood specialists will know more about PV.
+And they likely have provided care for someone with the disease.

-Once you find a hematologist you will work with them to set up an appointment schedule.
-Your appointment schedule will depend on the progression of your PV, but you should expect to see your hematologist about once a month to once every three months depending on blood cell counts, age, overall health, and other symptoms.
+Once you find a hematologist, work with them to set up an appointment schedule.
+Your appointment schedule will depend on the progression of your PV.
+But you should expect to see your hematologist about once a month to once every three months depending on blood cell counts, age, overall health, and other symptoms.